jrforbes24/TreehouseProjects/README.md

 # TreehouseProjects
-This is to keep of the many and varied projects I work on for TreeHouse
+This is to keep track of the many and varied projects I work on for TreeHouse